bwaidelich/Wwwision.FusionPrototypeAnalyzer/README.md

 # Wwwision.FusionPrototypeAnalyzer

-Anaylze Neos Fusion prototypes and their usages by other prototypes.
+Analyze Neos Fusion prototypes and their usages by other prototypes.

 ## Installation